JureSeselj/kiteboarding-club/README.md

 ### Welcome Section

-+ The welcome section gives a brief introduction to the user on what KTB is and who is welcome.
++ The welcome section gives a brief introduction to the user on what NRT Kiteboarding Club is and who is welcome.
     \
     &nbsp;